-This is a division of application Ser.
-No. 15/014,336, filed Feb.
-3, 2016, which is a division of Ser.
-No. 14/240,045, 5 filed Jun.
-12, 2014, and is now U.S. Pat.
+This is a continuation of application Ser.
+No. 15/899,561, filed Feb.
+20, 2018, which is a divisional of application Ser.
+5 No. 15/014,336, filed Feb.
+3, 2016 (now U.S. Pat.
+No. 9,931,340, issued on Apr.
+3, 2018), which is a divisional of Ser.
+No. 14/240,045, filed Jun.
+12, 2014 (now U.S. Pat.
 No. 9,290,456, issued on Mar.
-22, 2016, which is a § 371 National Stage Entry of PCT/GB2012/000672, filed on Aug.
-21, 2012, and claims the benefit of provisional patent application nos.
+22, 2016), which is a § 371 National Stage Entry of PCT/GB2012/000672, filed on Aug.
+10 21, 2012, and claims the benefit of provisional patent application nos.
 GB 1114399.7, filed Aug.
 22, 2011, GB 1118658.2, filed Oct.
 27, 2011, and GB 1203533.3, filed Feb.
-29, 2012, all of which are incorporated herein by reference.
+29, 2012, the contents of each of which is hereby incorporated by reference.

-The present invention relates to pyridazinone derivatives, processes for their preparation, pharmaceutical compositions containing them and their use in therapy, particularly in the treatment or prevention of conditions having an association with the D-amino acid oxidase enzyme (DAAO).
+The present invention relates to pyridazinone derivatives, processes for their preparation, pharmaceutical compositions containing them and their use in therapy, particularly in the treatment or prevention of conditions having an association with the D-amino acid oxidase enzyme 20 (DAAO).

-The hyper-dopaminergic theory has driven schizophrenia 20 drug discovery for decades and has produced notable drugs such as clozapine and olanzapine.
-Although these medicaments can be highly efficacious against the positive symptoms of schizophrenia and have significantly benefited many patients they are not the complete answer, with fewer or no 25 effects against the negative and cognitive aspects of the disease and with undesired side effect profiles in some cases.
-Amongst alternative hypotheses the hyper-glutamatergic theory has much merit with the first real evidence coming from the use of PCP (phencyclidine), MK801 or ketamine, 30 direct N-methyl-D-aspartate (NMDA)-receptor antagonists that are able to produce schizophrenia-like symptomatology in healthy human volunteers or exacerbate the clinical signs in schizophrenia patients.
-However, direct modulation of the NMDA receptor using agonists has not proved successful 35 with excitotoxicity (excessive stimulation by the neurotransmitter) leading to undesirable side effects.
-An alternative approach is to target the co-agonists required for NMDA receptor activation.
+The hyper-dopaminergic theory has driven schizophrenia drug discovery for decades and has produced notable drugs such as clozapine and olanzapine.
+Although these medicaments can be highly efficacious against the positive symp- 25 toms of schizophrenia and have significantly benefited many patients they are not the complete answer, with fewer or no effects against the negative and cognitive aspects of the disease and with undesired side effect profiles in some cases.
+Amongst alternative hypotheses the hyper-glutamatergic 30 theory has much merit with the first real evidence coming from the use of PCP (phencyclidine), MK801 or ketamine, direct N-methyl-D-aspartate (NMDA)-receptor antagonists that are able to produce schizophrenia-like symptomatology in healthy human volunteers or exacerbate the clinical signs 35 in schizophrenia patients.
+However, direct modulation of the NMDA receptor using agonists has not proved successful with excitotoxicity (excessive stimulation by the neurotransmitter) leading to undesirable side effects.
+An alternative approach is to target the co-agonists required for NMDA 40 receptor activation.
 These are glycine and serine (D-SER).
-Attempts to enhance NMDA receptor activity through the 40 use of glycine transporter inhibitors have produced clinical compounds (but no marketed drugs to-date).
-D-SER is a co-agonist with even greater potency than glycine and so modulation of D-SER may represent an alternative strategy.
-One way to increase levels of D-SER is to reduce the activity 45 of DAAO, the enzyme which removes it from the synaptic cleft.
+Attempts to enhance NMDA receptor activity through the use of glycine transporter inhibitors have produced clinical compounds (but no marketed drugs to-date).
+D-SER is a co-agonist with even greater potency than glycine and so 45 modulation of D-SER may represent an alternative strategy.
+One way to increase levels of D-SER is to reduce the activity of DAAO, the enzyme which removes it from the synaptic cleft.

 DAAO enzyme inhibitors are known in the art.
-For example, Adage et al., European Neuropsychopharmacology 2008, 18, 200-214 have described AS-057278, a small 50 molecule DAAO enzyme inhibitor.
-Likewise, Sparey et al, Bioorganic & Medicinal Chemistry Letters, 2008, 18, 3386-3391 have demonstrated that molecules containing small heterocyclic rings furnished with a carboxylic acid group can inhibit the DAAO enzyme.
-DAAO inhibitors which 55 avoid the carboxylic acid group have been described by Ferraris, et al, J. Med.
-Chem.
+For 50 example, Adage et al., European Neuropsychopharmacology 2008, 18, 200-214 have described AS-057278, a small molecule DAAO enzyme inhibitor.
+Likewise, Sparey et al., Bioorganic & Medicinal Chemistry Letters, 2008, 18, 3386-3391 have demonstrated that molecules containing small 55 heterocyclic rings furnished with a carboxylic acid group can inhibit the DAAO enzyme.
+DAAO inhibitors which avoid the carboxylic acid group have been described by Ferraris et al., J. Med Chem.
 2008, 51, 3357-3359 and by Duplantier et al., J. Med.
 Chem.
 2009, 52, 3576-3585.
-A further series of carboxylic acid-containing DAAO enzyme inhibitors from Sepracore are described in WO 2008/ 60 089453.
+A 60 further series of carboxylic acid-containing DAAO enzyme inhibitors from Sepracore are described in WO 2008/089453.

-We have now discovered a new class of compounds that are DAAO enzyme inhibitors which have desirable activity profiles.
+We have now discovered a new class of compounds that are DAAO enzyme inhibitors which have desirable activity 65 profiles.
 The compounds of this invention have beneficial potency, selectivity and/or pharmacokinetic properties.